 Black ink photocopies can be made for a fee of $0.10 per copy.
 In addition, files can be printed from public computers for $0.10 per page with black ink or $0.20 per page with colored ink.
 There is an additional sales tax charge for printing from public computers.
 The same prices apply to mobile printing.

 Fax service is available at the West Lafayette Branch location for $1.00 per page.
 Fax service is not available at the Main Library at this time.

 The Main Library in Coshocton currently offers public internet computers for adults on the main floor and internet computers for children in the Children's Room.
 For visitors to the Local History/Genealogy Room, there are internet computers provided for research purposes.
-The library also offers catalog-only computers, so patrons can check their account, search for items, and place holds.
+The library also offers catalog-only computers for patrons to check their library accounts, search for items, and place holds.

 The West Lafayette Branch Library offers internet computers and one catalog-only computer that can be set up for internet use during busy times.

 Public wireless access is available at both locations during business hours.